Seven and the Ragged Tiger: Title and packaging

-According to Paul Berrow, the plan was to shoot a promo in Kashmir involving the tiger but Andy and Rhodes vetoed the idea.
+According to Paul Berrow, the plan was to shoot a promo in Kashmir involving the tiger but Andy Taylor and Rhodes vetoed the idea.
 Another idea involving the use of smoke bombs was scrapped when the tiger was spooked by them.
 Garrett's final sleeve design solely features the tiger's eye and a small portion of its fur.
 Against the caramel-coloured artwork are various logos, including the band's new DD logo, a crescent moon, a triple-X glyph and a Chinese-style antique map depicting snowy mountains and rivers; Davis says this represents the trips Duran Duran ventured on during their upcoming tour.
 Malins finds the map suggests secrets that are waiting to be unfolded, offering a visual representation of Le Bon's "soul-searching on the album through [the] admittedly ambiguous lyrics".